namazso/SecureUxTheme/README.md

 ## About

-SecureUxTheme is a software that removes signature verification of styles from Windows.
+SecureUxTheme is a piece of software that removes signature verification of styles from Windows.

 ## Features